kubernetes/enhancements/keps/sig-autoscaling/1610-container-resource-autoscaling/README.md

 https://github.com/kubernetes/kubernetes/pull/97058/files#diff-7826f7adbc1996a05ab52e3f5f02429e94b68ce6bce0dc534d1be636154fded3R246-R282
 -->

-No. But, the tests to confirm the behavior on switching the feature gate will be added.
+No. But, the tests to confirm the behavior on switching the feature gate will be added by beta. ([issue](https://github.com/kubernetes/kubernetes/issues/115467))

 ### Rollout, Upgrade and Rollback Planning